MarcusWolschon/osmeditor4android/BUILDING.md

 Automated testing has come relatively late to Vespucci, however we have made large advances in improving the coverage from 2017 onwards.
 Note: the on-device tests will typically fail the first time if Vespucci was already installed on the device (due to previous state being loaded).
 Either de-install or simply run the tests twice.

-Tests need to be run with the emulator set to English and with the "high precision" (aka GPS and network) location option set, currently the only OS versions all tests run on successfully are 8.0 and later.
+Tests need to be run with the emulator locale set to English and with the "high precision" (aka GPS and network) location option set, currently the only OS versions all tests run on successfully are 8.0 and later.
 The current expectation is that all tests should pass, if this doesn't happen (for example because default applications and other android app settings have been changed) restarting the emulator should typically help.

 On an Intel based emulator the tests currently take something around 45 minutes to complete if run with ``connectedCurrentDebugAndroidTest``.